Torneko's Great Adventure: Development

 Torneko's Great Adventure was developed by Chunsoft, the developers for the first five Dragon Quest games.
 It was the first game in the Mystery Dungeon series of roguelike games, of which over thirty have been produced, including five Dragon Quest spin-offs.
 Letting players explore a familiar setting was part of lowering the difficulty and trying to broaden the appeal of the genre.

 After the launch of the Super Famicom in 1990, and finishing development for Dragon Quest V in 1992, Chunsoft ceased working on the Dragon Quest series and began working on other genres, now known as the Sound Novel and Mystery Dungeon series.
 The latter series was initially based on the 1980s game Rogue, which has spawned its own genre called roguelike.
 By the time the company released their first Sound Novel game in 1992, Otogirisō, both Koichi Nakamura, founder of Chunsoft and co-creator of the Dragon Quest series, and Seiichiro Nagahata, one of the executive officer of Spike Chunsoft and corporate planning officer back then, wanted to work on a different genre.

-For a week, Nakamura played Rogue, at the recommendation of Nagahata who has played the game frequently during university, trying to understand the game's appeal and concluded the high degree of challenge made the game rewarding.
-Unlike today's game software development, as soon as someone expressed their idea on a project, the team from company, who was small back then, started brainstorming without going through the approval process or budget which resulted in an unclear work division.
-When Nakamura and Nagahata explained the system introduced in Rogue, which was used as template, there was a considerable resistance from employees at the beginning; as he talked about it, other staff members gradually left the discussion, disagreeing with his idea, or making excuses they were busy with other projects.
+For a week, Nakamura played Rogue at the recommendation of Nagahata, who had played the game frequently during university, trying to understand the game's appeal, and concluded the high degree of challenge made the game rewarding.
+Unlike today's game software development, as soon as someone expressed their idea on a project, the team from the company, which was small back then, started brainstorming without going through the approval process or budget, which resulted in an unclear work division.
+When Nakamura and Nagahata explained the system introduced in Rogue, which was used as a template, there was considerable resistance from employees at the beginning; as he talked about it, other staff members gradually left the discussion, disagreeing with his idea, or making excuses they were busy with other projects.
 However, they accepted this idea soon after.

 For the game's general setting, the team decided to use characters from a recognizable franchise in Japan.
 Nakamura directly wanted to put the Dragon Quest series in the project, while Nagahata thought of using The Legend of Zelda.
 The latter never occurred due to the company being too small back then.
 After going with the former series, Nakamura then asked Yuji Horii, scenarist and creator of the Dragon Quest series, for permission to use the Dragon Quest games as the template, on which he was given permission soon after.
 Horii participated in the development as an advisor, such as not having unidentified items early in the game.